Skip to main content

 Joseph Hwang

-* Attention: This article is based on the latest version of the "Standard Form of Exclusive Contract for Musicians (hereinafter referred to as "SFEC", Notice No. 2024-0021, Ministry of Culture, Sports and Tourism of the Republic of Korea, amended on June 3, 2024)."
+* Attention: This article is based on the latest version of the “Standard Form of Exclusive Contract for Musicians (hereinafter referred to as “SFEC,” Notice No. 2024-0021, Ministry of Culture, Sports and Tourism of the Republic of Korea, amended on June 3, 2024).”

-** Contract parties: Artist (hereinafter referred to as "Artist"), and artist management company (hereinafter referred to as "Company")
+** Contract parties: Artist (hereinafter referred to as “Artist”) and artist management company (hereinafter referred to as “Company”)

 Article 9 (Publicity Rights, etc.)

-③ The Company shall not damage the Artist's personality such as honor when exercising the rights under Paragraph ①.
+③ The Company shall not damage the Artist’s personality, such as honor when exercising the rights under Paragraph ①.

 As a result of this peculiarity, Korean courts have ruled in favor of the right holder in some cases but not in others.
-In the process, there has been a growing consensus that it is better to recognize the right of publicity as a separate special right rather than simply interpreting it as a right of portrait, and as Apple's VR/AR device "Vision Pro" has recently begun to use facial anatomical features as data by allowing users to use avatars, the need for legislation in this regard can no longer be postponed.
+In the process, there has been a growing consensus that it is better to recognize the right of publicity as a separate special right rather than simply interpreting it as a right of portrait.
+As Apple’s VR/AR device “Vision Pro” has recently begun to use facial anatomical features as data by allowing users to use avatars, the need for legislation in this regard can no longer be postponed.

-South Korea is the first country to legislate the right of publicity in Article 2 (Definitions), Provision 1. (l) of the "UNFAIR COMPETITION PREVENTION AND TRADE SECRET PROTECTION ACT".
-In other words, the new legislation aims to prevent unfair competition from infringing on the property rights of celebrities right of publicity.
+South Korea is the first country to legislate the right of publicity in Article 2 (Definitions), Provision 1. (l) of the “UNFAIR COMPETITION PREVENTION AND TRADE SECRET PROTECTION ACT.”
+In other words, the new legislation aims to prevent unfair competition from infringing on the property rights of celebrities’ right of publicity.
 The provision is as follows.

-"(l) An act of infringing on another person's economic interests by using mark that can distinguish the individual's identity, such as name, portrait, voice, or signature, which is widely recognized in the Republic of Korea and has economic value, for one's own business without permission, in a manner contrary to fair commercial practices or competition order;"
+“(l) An act of infringing on another person’s economic interests by using a mark that can distinguish the individual’s identity, such as name, portrait, voice, or signature, which is widely recognized in the Republic of Korea and has economic value, for one’s own business without permission, in a manner contrary to fair commercial practices or competition order;”

 * Standard contract analysis continues in the series.